-Most organizations today understand the importance of providing timely and appropriate recognition to their employees in order to build a highly motivated and productive workforce.
-They also understand the need to create an effective rewards and recognition program that aligns with the organization’s business goals and cultural values.
+Most organizations today understand the importance of creating an effective rewards and recognition program that aligns with the organization’s business goals and cultural values.
 However, organizations need to build traction for employee recognition programs among their employees to make them successful and produce the desired results.

-That is why organizations need to focus on promoting the program among the employees even before they actually launch it.
-Hence, creating a buzz around the recognition program helps in maximizing workforce participation and paves the way for its success.
+Hence, promoting the recognition program helps maximize workforce participation and paves the way for its success.

-Moreover, it sends out a positive message to the workforce that their employer is seriously looking to thank them for their efforts and contribution to the business growth; and wants to enhance their happiness and satisfaction at the workplace.
+Moreover, it sends out a positive message to the workforce that their employer is seriously looking to appreciate their efforts and contribution to the business growth.

 Here are a few effective ways to promote employee rewards and recognition programs among the workforce: